 Clients are a great resource.
 I always design into a presentation time for the client to share what they are thinking.
 You can ask a question, get feedback or just find out if you’re still on the same page.

-• Video can be fun and it’s easier to use and find than you think.
+- Video can be fun and it’s easier to use and find than you think.
 YouTube is a great resource.
 It should be short and sweet though.
+You can find interesting videos on how to make a good intro for the videos.

-• I like humor in a presentation.
+- I like humor in a presentation.
 NOT A JOKE.
 My standard is this: if you’re funny, you should be funny when you’re presenting!
 That’s your personality, be yourself.
-And if right now, you’re trying to figure out if you’re funny?
+And if you’re trying to figure out if you’re funny right now?
 You’re not funny so don’t try to be funny in front of a large group of people.

 Check out IMPAX Communication for more info on Jeanne Tingo or to get in touch with us click here.